 When we put up strict boundaries with people or pretend to be someone else so they’ll like us, we can be left with a sense that “if people knew what I was really like, they wouldn’t like me.”

 But this can create a situation where one may have many friends and social events to go to but still feel like people don’t know who they really are.

 Being vulnerable and showing your whole self to others can give you the validation that you are truly lovable just as you are.

 Even in a situation where our vulnerability doesn’t seem to have “paid off” (e.g., an occasion where we were vulnerable with someone and they replied in a hurtful way or distanced themselves), it can still increase our self-love.

 The knowledge that we were brave and authentic can help us be proud of ourselves and develop a more loving relationship with the one that matters most—ourselves.
 We walk away feeling no regrets because we acted in a way that was true to who we are.

 Being vulnerable means allowing people to see who we really are rather than putting up a shield.
 That means daring to open up, be honest, and get deep.

-Not only is it okay to be vulnerable, it’s the key to building close connections that can last a lifetime.
+Not only is it okay to be vulnerable, but it’s also the key to building close connections that can last a lifetime.
 You can be vulnerable with people you have known a long time or people you recently met.
 Once you get comfortable being vulnerable, you’re unlikely to feel regrets.

 To start a vulnerable conversation, make sure the setting is right: that you have enough privacy and time so both parties feel comfortable sharing.
 Ask the other person if they’re currently available to talk about something important.
 Focus on “I feel” sentences.

-Being vulnerable is scary because it opens us up for rejection.
+Being vulnerable is scary because it opens us up to rejection.
 We all need to feel liked, understood, and accepted.
 It can feel easier to put up strict boundaries rather than open up and get hurt.